 Among the keys to our success, our emphasis on putting the client first is at the core of our corporate values.
-We also believe in maintaining a conservative, long-term focus in all our decision making.
-We believe that this disciplined approach has helped us build a strong, stable financial services firm for our clients, advisors, associates and shareholders.
+We also believe in maintaining a conservative, long-term approach in our decision making.
+We believe that this disciplined approach has helped us build a strong, stable financial services firm for clients, advisors, associates and shareholders.